yuanyji/batmud_blowtorch-plugins/README.md

 ## Translation Commands（En↹Zh）

-- Choose an api used for translation in menu-options-bat集成插件设置-翻译插件url.
+- Choose a url used for translation in menu-options-bat集成插件设置-翻译插件url.
 - `.fy xxx`: Translate text manually.
 - Swipe health bar to toggle translation mode.
+- Please do not abuse this function!
+If you translate frequently, please purchase a paid service from DeepL.
+The web version of the interface used by the plugin is subject to DeepL policies.

 ## Termux Interaction Setup
 1. Install ADB in Termux: `pkg install android-tools`